hacefresko/TP-Link-Archer-C6-EU-re/README.md

 	$ ssh root@192.168.1.1
 	Unable to negotiate with 192.168.1.1 port 22: no matching key exchange method found.
 Their offer: diffie-hellman-group1-sha1

 It requires some configuration.
 After tweaking some options, when succesfully login in with the password setup on first boot, the router closes the connection (confirmed this with UART logs).
-This may be because neither root nor admin are able to login via ssh remotely
+This may happen because neither root nor admin are able to login via ssh remotely

 	$ ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 -oHostKeyAlgorithms=+ssh-dss -c aes256-cbc root@192.168.1.1
 	TPOS 5 IPSSH Test